What is Glaucoma?

 - Severe eye pain

 - Profuse tearing

-In a healthy, functioning eye, canals drain a fluid called aqueous humor from inside the anterior chamber of the eye, allowing IOP to remain normal.
-Glaucoma develops when these canals cannot drain properly, resulting in an increase in pressure inside the eye.
+In a healthy, functioning eye, the drainage system called, the trabecular meshwork, drains a fluid called aqueous humor from inside the anterior chamber of the eye, allowing eye pressure to remain normal.
+Glaucoma develops when the trabecular meshwork does not drain properly, resulting in an increase in pressure inside the eye.
 Although ocular hypertension does not necessarily cause optic nerve damage and vision loss, it is a risk factor for glaucoma and should be monitored closely.

 Glaucoma Risk Factors